springfall2008/batpred/README.md

   - calculate_discharge_all:    When True all discharge windows are calculated to a single percentage in a first pass (or only pass if there is only 1 window)
   - calculate_discharge_passes: Sets the number of discharge calculation passes to run (for multi-window only), the default is 1 (more than 2 has no impact)
   - calculate_discharge_oldest: When True calculate from the oldest window (in the highest price bracket) first, when false start from the newest
+  - calculate_discharge_first:  When True give priority to profits from discharging ahead of charging.
+Default is False.

   - metric_min_improvement           - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
 Best set to 0 if you use pv_metric10_weight or have multiple slots
   - metric_min_improvement_discharge - Set a threshold for increasing discharge level.
 Set to 0 if you have multiple discharge slots